 - Substantial training budget

-- A friendly, creative office environment by the sea
+- A friendly, creative studio environment two minutes walk from the seaside

-You are empathetic to the team and the client.
 You understand that success can often rest on the quality of communication.
-You pride yourself on helping the team to express their ideas clearly, confidently and with a strong sense of focus and purpose that encourages trust from your clients.
+You pride yourself on expressing your ideas clearly and with a clear sense of purpose that encourages trust from both colleagues and clients.

 Applicants must be eligible to work in the UK.

 We can’t accept agency applications for this position.